NamesMT/starter-monorepo/INIT_PROMPT.md

 3. **Finalizing steps**:
   <!-- + Context for Agent: ONLY START THIS STEP IF PRIOR STEPS IS DONE -->
    1. **INIT_PROMPT cleanup:** `INIT_PROMPT.md` and its related files (`INIT_PROMPT-EXAMPLES.md`) will be removed.
+   2. **Prepare the project:** Help the user run `pnpm install`.
-   2. **Planning phase:** Agent will ask if you want to enter a feedback loop to make plans, create goals, and break down your project goals into actionable steps.
+   3. **Planning phase:** Agent will ask if you want to enter a feedback loop to make plans, create goals, and break down your project goals into actionable steps.
      <!-- + Context for Agent: If the user wants to enter the planning feedback loop, start the task in a clean new (blank) task / context if possible for token efficiency (like `new_task` tool for Roo Code Agent) -->

 **Required Information:**